 6’4”, 275 (1943-2023) pro wrestling: 1970-87

 When he began pursuing professional wresting, Coleman adopted the name of famed evangelist Billy Graham, and, throughout the ’70s, Superstar Billy Graham developed his flamboyant, influential character.
 He debuted with what became the WWE in 1975, and was world champ from 1977-78.
-At 315 lbs., he finished seventh in the 1980 World’s Strongest Man, which was won easily by Bill Kazmaier (see below).
+At 315 pounds, he finished seventh in the 1980 World’s Strongest Man, which was won easily by Bill Kazmaier (see below).
 Graham finished second and beat Kazmaier in one of the WSM nine events—holding a car battery up with arms straight and horizontal to the ground, a testament to shoulder strength.
 Superstar Billy Graham was inducted into the WWE Hall of Fame in 2004.

 8. JOHN CENA

-strongest pro wrestlers Cena
+strongest pro wrestlers John Cena

-Cena squatting 611 lbs. / YouTube
+John Cena squatting 611 lbs. in 2015. / YouTube

 487-lb. bench press, 611-lb. squat, 602-lb. deadlift, 353-lb. power clean (all video-verified)